Skip to main content

 County Administrator Ruth A. Doyle Biography

 I am extremely fortunate to have found meaningful employment in a place where I have roots.
 The feeling of home & family, the quality of the people, and the scenic beautiful nature of the County are the main reasons that I was certain that I would return home.
-We work hard to make our dreams a reality and with my husband of twenty-one years, David, raising our children; two girls and two boys while enjoying a healthy country lifestyle with 3 dogs, 2 cats, a turtle, a fish, and a leopard gecko.
-Our children are active in sports, school activities, and this year I am adjusting to my second year as a college mom.
+I am happy to be raising my children in the North Country where they are active in sports, school activities, and this year I am adjusting to my second year as a college mom.
 My oldest is attending university in St. Lawrence County and playing her favorite sport.
-My second oldest is a senior this year, looking out of state for college.
+My second oldest will be venturing out of state to continue learning his chosen trade, HVAC.
 My younger children are in high school and middle school, playing three sports and working hard in their academics.

-In many ways, the initial goals that I set coming into this role have been achieved.
-These included nurturing the County back to fiscal health and maintaining that health for years to come with reserves.
-This has been achieved in part with the new internet sales tax collection, careful budget management, the creation and funding of reserves and an overall plan to improve operations.
+In some ways, the initial goals that the Board of Legislators created when I began in this role have been achieved.
+These goals included nurturing the County back to fiscal health and maintaining that health for years to come with new tools.
+This has been achieved in part with the new internet sales tax collection, careful and intentional budget management, the creation and funding of reserves and an overall plan to improve operations.
 The importance of taking care of staff and the ever-evolving efforts to improve employee engagement and loyalty to the organization is woven into the way we look at how we provide services.
 Our common goal is to support our residents and visitors in a helpful manner.
 We hope next to conquer a new Mission and Vision for the County and improve customer service to ensure the people who pay us to be here are well taken care of, no matter their needs.
 I am honored to be the fourth Administrator in the history of St. Lawrence County.